arsbar24/STAT545-hw-Barton-Alistair/hw10/README.md

 # Homework README

 ## Summary
-For this assignment, I decided that I would like to scrape data from [RateMyProfessor](http://www.ratemyprofessors.com/), mainly to see if there are any interesting patterns there (for the unfamiliar RMP is a site where students can review professors they've taken courses from, these reviews include ratings and various other pieces of information, see screenshot below).
+For this assignment, I decided that I would like to scrape data from [RateMyProfessor](http://www.ratemyprofessors.com/), mainly to see if there are any interesting patterns there.
+For the unfamiliar, it's a website where students can review professors they've taken courses from, these reviews include ratings and various other pieces of information, see screenshot below:

 ![](figures/SampleReview.png)

-The function I used is in the [dataframing.R](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw10/dataframing.R) file, and collects various pieces of information pertaining to the review (in particular: the University, Department, Professor, Course, Difficulty, the overall rating, their comments, Date of review, how many people found it helpful/unhelpful, and the grade obtained by the reviewer).
+The function I used is in the [dataframing.R](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw10/dataframing.R) file, and collects the circled pieces of information above for each review (in particular: the University, Department, Professor, Course, Difficulty, the overall rating, their comments, Date of review, how many people found it helpful/unhelpful, and the grade obtained by the reviewer).

 ## [Scraping function](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw10/dataframing.R)